 First, I truly don’t care if I get paid when I do extra work.
 I do it to please myself.
 My faith in Christ and my desire to live like Christ have given me a desire to produce quality work.
 This is important to me.
 I might not be able to give 6 hours of unpaid work, but an hour or two on occasion is a price I am willing to pay.
 You can’t fake this.
 You can’t go above and beyond and then be irritated if you don’t get paid.
 When you bring Kairos to work, do it for your own reasons.
 Any extra pay you get is a bonus.

-Second, I talk to Tim about my time.
+Second, I talk to my boss about my time.
 I let him know if I intend to do something extra for the client.
 And I limit that extra work so that it doesn’t eat up profitable time.
 He knows what I’m doing, so he doesn’t worry about the budget.
-Tim has to worry about the budget because he is the one writing the paychecks.
+My boss has to worry about the budget because he is the one writing the paychecks.
 That’s a burden I wouldn’t want.
 The least I can do is be as clear as possible and honor the Chronos time that rules the world of budgets and schedules.

 As a writer and pastor and creative person, living in my new business world is certainly a challenge.
 But I’m finding ways in which Kairos and Chronos can live together in peace.